leedohun/leedohun/README.md

 - I participated in an ICT internship.
 (Zconverter)

-- I have a Samsung SW Pro license.
+- I have a Samsung SDS SW Pro license.

 ### How to reach me?